-Having a contract agreement with your learners/clients has many benefits.
+Having a contract agreement with your learners or clients has many benefits.
 Contract agreements make my life easier in many ways.
 They are legal promises, not just “empty promises.”
 Personally, I don’t enjoy surprises or unexpected twists.
-I want to enjoy my work/projects and get the most out of them.
+I want to enjoy my work and projects and get the most out of them.

-Contract agreements guarantee that your learners will pay the exact sum of money you would like and when you would like to receive your payments.
+Contract agreements guarantee that your learners will pay the exact amount of money you would like and when you would like to receive your payments.
 Also, they ensure confidentiality between two or more parties.
-Finally, the official agreements let you work on your terms and conditions.
+Finally, the official agreements let you work out your terms and conditions.

 Setting boundaries is essential as well.
-For example, suppose you’re annoyed when your learners cancel lessons and don’t pay for them, if you are irritated when your learners forget about scheduled classes, etc. Then you may benefit from this article.
+For example, suppose you’re annoyed when your learners cancel lessons and don’t pay for them, irritated when your learners forget about scheduled classes, etc. Then you may benefit from this article.

 What to write